Bira/octopus-carnival/_drafts/undead.md

 dangerous specimens, create a human opponent and apply the Servitor Skeleton modifiers as a racial template.
 Using some of the ready-made opposition [here][1] works, but unique high-point skeletons also exist.

+## Ghosts

+Ghosts are incorporeal undead that resemble spheres of eerie light.
+They tend to appear at night over bodies of water, but some may also appear in drier settings if they died there.
+In either case, ghosts never stray too far from the site of their death.
+Ghosts attack by "entering" a victim and slowly draining their life.
+This is erroneously referred to as possession by the inhabitants of Gransys, but the victim is still in control of their actions while this goes on.

+Physical attacks pass harmlessly through these creatures, but spells affect them normally.
+Properly fighting them requires a magician with the right spells - Affect Spirits or "pure energy" attack spells like Fireball or Sunbolt.
+A group that lacks any of this is reduced to running and hoping they get far enough away from the creature's territory before they succumb to it

+**ST** --; **DX** 12; **IQ** 6; **HT** 10

+**SM** -1; **Dodge** 8; **DR** 0;

+**HP** 10; **Will** 12; **Per** 10; **FP** 10

+**Basic Speed** 5.5; **Move** 10 (flight with Hover).

+- **Drain Life (12 vs. Will)**: Causes injury equal to the margin of victory.
+Cosmic, ignores DR. If the ghost is wounded, it heals the same amount of HP.
+The ghost must touch the victim to use this attack.

+**Traits**: Flight;  Insubstantial (not vs. Magic);  Immunity to Metabolic Hazards; Injury Tolerance (No Blood, No Brain, No Neck, No Vitals, Homogenous);
+Fragile (Unnatural); No Manipulators; Divine Curse (must stay within 20m of place of death), Supernatural Features (Glows).

+**Class**: Undead.

+## Wights and Liches

+The prime example of sapient undead in Gransys, these are powerful spellcasters who used forbidden magic to turn themselves into immortal undead.
+They retain their memories and personality and can keep on improving in their craft after the transformation.
+The difference between a wight and a lich is one of degree, not of kind - a wight is simply a lich who's still relatively new to the business.

+For both, use the Lich from **Dungeon Fantasy Monsters 1** as a starting point.
+Wights generally have less of everything that makes a Lich dangerous: spells, Magery, IQ, resources and minions.
+Proper liches use the published stats.

+A note on the Unkillable trait: this is a big feature of the published Lich, but the video game doesn't seem to ascribe anything like this to its version of them aside from the tendency all monsters there have of respawning after a while.
+The easiest way to translate this would be to split the difference and say Wights don't possess the Trait, as they've yet to master the trick to it.
+As variant mana levels are very rare in Gransys, it could make sense to have liches use the more traditional philactery instead.

+A lich that has a philactery as its weakness still has Unkillable 3: to kill such a creature, both the philactery and its current body must be destroyed.
+If the PCs somehow manage to deal with the philactery first, they must still contend with the Lich, and do so before it has time to make another philactery to kill it for good.